Skip to content

 7 min read min read·Updated April 2026

-For hundreds of millions of people, an Apple ID is one of the most intimate digital spaces they inhabit. iCloud Photos stores a visual record of their lives — birthdays, vacations, ordinary Tuesday afternoons, faces of people who are gone. iMessages holds years of conversation. iCloud Drive contains documents, notes, and creative work.
+For hundreds of millions of people, an Apple ID is one of the most intimate digital spaces they inhabit. iCloud Photos stores a visual record of their lives — birthdays, vacations, ordinary Tuesday afternoons, faces of people who are gone. iMessage holds years of conversation. iCloud Drive contains documents, notes, and creative work.
 The Apple ID connects all of it.

 For years, Apple had no answer when families asked what happened to all of that after someone died.
-The company's encryption and privacy standards — designed to protect living users — became a barrier for grieving families who simply wanted to preserve photos or access important documents.
+The company's encryption and privacy standards — designed to protect living users — became a wall for grieving families who simply wanted to preserve photos or access important documents.
 Courts got involved.
 Families went months without resolution.

 What Legacy Contact Actually Does